Nearly every walking animal has toes.The toe, in humans the big toe or

 Our body design is determined by our evolutionary ancestry.
 We have

 toes because our ancestors had toes.
-Although human toes
+Although human toes have

-become shorter in our evolutionary history,there is no
+become shorter in our evolutionary history,there is no reason to think

 that they will disappear completely in the future.